flyntwp/flynt/Components/HeroImageCta/README.md

 ---

 Text: A full width image with centered formatted text.
-Image gets cropped when resized..
+Image gets cropped when resized.